 - Waking up in the morning and feeling refreshed

 We are bouncing out of bed, ready to go and start our day.
-If this doesn’t sound like you then it might be the case that there are some room of improvement with your sleep.
+If this doesn’t sound like you, then there is likely room for improvement with your sleep.

-- Quality of sleep improves our cognitive function, our energy, our mood, our ability to heal and repair damage tissues.
+- Quality of sleep improves our cognitive functions, our energy levels, our mood, and our ability to heal and repair damaged tissues.

-Our body breaks and rebuild tissue.
-That is simply part of our natural physiology.
-Whether we’re doing that well or not could vary depending on the quality of our sleep.
+Our body breaks and rebuilds tissue as part of our natural physiology.
+Our ability to do this effectively can vary, depending on the quality of our sleep.

 Signs of Poor Sleep Quality:

 - Waking up tired or needing to take naps during the day.

 This is a sign that your sleep quality likely isn't as restorative as it could be.